 To create a world-class conservation reserve for future generations.
 Achieving this through the restoration, over time, of all Devilbend Reserve land back towards its original values.
 To work in partnership with our alliances in a positive and effective way, including helping to make a cultural learning process which aims to reconnect people with nature and with one another.

-Birdlife Australia, key local groups including, Mornington Environment Association, Westernport & Peninsula Protection Council, Southern Peninsula Indigenous Flora, Fauna Association (SPIFFA) and BERG.
+Key local groups including, Birdlife Australia, Mornington Environment Association, Westernport & Peninsula Protection Council, Southern Peninsula Indigenous Flora, Fauna Association (SPIFFA) and BERG.